Apicoectomy Procedure NYC

 You may not have heard the term “apicoectomy” until now, but it is actually a very common procedure in endodontists’ offices.
 Similar to root canals, apicoectomies remove rotten tissue from the root of a tooth so that a cavity can be filled in again.
 But as we’ll explain below, apicoectomies are slightly different and require a significantly longer recovery period following the procedure.

-At Midtown Endodontist NYC, we specialize in endodontic procedures in nyc including apicoectomies, root canal therapy, root canal retreatments and emergency endodontic procedures.
+At Midtown Endodontist NYC, we specialize in endodontic procedures in NYC including apicoectomies, root canal therapy, emergency root canal treatment, root canal retreatments, and emergency endodontic procedures.
 Our caring and experienced staff ensures that every patient receives a warm welcome and stays informed about their dental health and procedures.

 If you have an apicoectomy scheduled or you know that you need to schedule one soon, read through these frequently asked questions to get a better idea of what you can expect.

 What Is an Apicoectomy in Dentistry?

 An apicoectomy surgery is also called a root-end filling or an orthograde root canal.
 It is a more complex procedure than the average root canal and involves removing the tip of a tooth’s root.
 Once the tip is removed, the remaining space is filled with a biocompatible substance that helps keep the root structure intact.

 What to Expect After an Apicoectomy